Child Study Center 350 - Psychology 350

 3 hour weekly practicum, flexible timing

 Please note that this syllabus is not final; lecture topics, speakers, and readings may change.
-Any updates will be posted on the course website and will be communicated during seminar.
+Any updates will be posted on the course website and Classes*v2 and will be communicated during seminar.

 Communicating with instructors:

 Electronic communication is preferred.
 Please always place the words, autism seminar, in the subject line of your email and always copy the Teaching Fellow to ensure a prompt response.
-In the event of an urgent inquiry that cannot be responded to by the Teaching Fellow, please contact Dr. James McPartland by email email@example.com or at (203) 785-5759.
+In the event of an urgent inquiry that cannot be responded to by the Teaching Fellow, please contact Rosemary Serra at email@example.com or at (203) 785-5759

 Submitting written assignments:

 All written assignments, including the course admission essay, should be e-mailed as attached Word documents to both the Teaching Fellow and Dr. McPartland.
-Include your name, e-mail address, and phone number in the header of submitted documents.
+Include your name and e-mail address in the document title and header of submitted documents.

 The seminar will be limited to 15 students because of the limited availability of practicum placements.
 Selection will be based on (a) specific criteria with priority given to seniors and juniors and (b) submission of a short essay to be completed shortly after the introductory lecture.
 Decisions regarding admission will be made promptly.
 We will give preference to students with a personal interest (e.g., siblings) and those who tried to enroll in the course previous semesters.
 The various placements will be discussed in class.